What is Group A Streptococcus (Group A Strep)?

 Two of the most severe, but less common, forms of invasive Group A Strep disease are called "necrotizing fasciitis" (a destructive infection of muscle and fat tissue) and "Streptococcal Toxic Shock Syndrome" (a rapidly progressing infection causing low blood pressure/shock and injury to organs such as the kidneys, liver, and lungs).
 Approximately 20% of patients with necrotizing fasciitis and 60% with toxic shock syndrome die.
 Only about 10-15% of patients with other forms of invasive Group A Strep disease die.

 How common is invasive Group A Streptococcal disease?

 It is estimated that approximately 10,000-15,000 cases of invasive Group A Strep disease occur in the United States each year resulting in over 2,000 deaths.
 The Centers for Disease Control and Prevention estimates that there are between 500-1,500 cases of necrotizing fasciitis and 2,000-3,000 cases of STSS each year in the United States.

 In contrast, there are several million cases of strep throat and impetigo annually.
 Invasive Group A Strep was made a reportable disease in New York City in April, 1995.
-In 1999, there were 118 cases of invasive Group A Streptococci reported among New York City residents (rate of 1.6 per 100,000 persons).

 How are Group A Streptococci spread?